TheoBuchwald/UCPH-KVM/KurtGroup/README.md

 pip install twine
 ```

-You will also need a PyPi account
+You will also need a PyPI account

 After this you may use:
 ```
 python setup.py sdist
 ```